Mass and rate of hierarchical black hole mergers in young, globular and nuclear star clusters: Summary

 In our fiducial model, the fraction of $N$g BBHs is $f_{>1g}\sim{}0.15$ in NSCs, which lowers to $6\times{}10^{-3}$ in GCs and $\sim{}10^{-4}$ in YSCs.
 In the most optimistic case (i.e. when low spins are assumed for 1g BHs), $f_{>1g}\sim{}0.5$, 0.1, 0.01 for NSCs, GCs and YSCs, respectively.
 In the most pessimistic case (i.e. when high spins are assumed), $f_{>1g}\sim{}0.08$, $2\times{}10^{-3}$ and $4\times{}10^{-5}$ for NSCs, GCs and YSCs, respectively.

-BHs in the PI mass gap and IMBHs can form via hierarchical mergers.
+BHs in the pair instability mass gap and IMBHs can form via hierarchical mergers.
 Their fraction is strongly suppressed at high metallicity.
-At $Z=0.0002$ and in our fiducial model, the fraction of BBH mergers with primary BH mass in the PI gap is $f_{\rm PISN}\sim{}7\times{}10^{-3}$, $3\times{}10^{-4}$ and $5\times{}10^{-6}$ in NSCs, GCs and YSCs, respectively.
+At $Z=0.0002$ and in our fiducial model, the fraction of BBH mergers with primary BH mass in the pair instability gap is $f_{\rm PISN}\sim{}7\times{}10^{-3}$, $3\times{}10^{-4}$ and $5\times{}10^{-6}$ in NSCs, GCs and YSCs, respectively.
 In our fiducial model, the fraction of BBH mergers with primary BH mass in the IMBH regime is $f_{\rm IMBH}\sim{}5\times{}10^{-4}$ in NSCs, while we do not find any IMBH mergers in either GCs or YSCs.
-These fractions are significantly higher in the SMALL\_M2 and in the HIGH\_MASS models (Figure~\ref{fig:ngen_PISN}).
+These fractions are significantly higher in the SMALL\_M2 and HIGH\_MASS models (Figure~\ref{fig:ngen_PISN}).